Interaction-driven plateau transition between integer and fractional Chern Insulators

 The first sign of a phase transition is found in the correlation length $\xi$.
 At $V_c$, our data for $\xi(\chi)$ suggest a divergence with bond dimension [Fig.~\ref{fig:transition_observables}(a)].
 This is consistent with a continuous quantum phase transition occurring at $V_c$.
 The entanglement spectrum (ES) $\lbrace - \log \lambda_i(k_y) \rbrace$ of the Schmidt decomposition into two half-infinite states $\state{\Psi}=\sum_{i,k_y}\lambda_{i}(k_y) \state{\chi^L_{i,k_y}}\otimes \state{\chi^R_{i,k_y}}$ is shown in Fig.~\ref{fig:transition_observables}(b).
 At $V_c$, it displays a sudden opening of the lowest gap, as well as other discontinuous changes in higher entanglement energies.
 In the ES, we define the entanglement gap $\Delta_{\xi}$ as the gap between the lowest two levels within the same quantum number and momentum sector.
 Fig.~\ref{fig:transition_observables}(c), shows a discontinuity of $\Delta_{\xi}$ at $V_c$, and a tendency of the gap to decrease for $V < V_c$ approaching the transition.
 Thus, the entanglement properties of the system also support a phase transition.

-Fig.~\ref{fig:transition_observables}(d) displays the single-particle density matrix $\rho^{(1)}_{ij}=\langle \hat c^\dagger_j \hat c_i \rangle$ calculated within our MPS unit cell of $1\times 6$ magnetic unit cells, yielding six $k$-points in reciprocal $k_y$-space.
-In the CI phase, its spectrum is dominated by six low-lying eigenvalues and a seventh nearby (including at least one state at each $k$-point), while in the FCI phase a gap is found above $18$ low-lying states and two further nearby states (including at least three states at each $k$-point).
-This is consistent with the expectation that only states in the lowest band contribute significantly to $\rho^{(1)}_{ij}$ in the CI phase, while it involves all states in the LLL (i.e., three bands) for the Laughlin state \cite{Sterdyniak:2012jo}.
-The spectrum of $\rho^{(1)}_{ij}$ as function of $V$ shows a discontinuous change between the CI and Laughlin states at $V_c$, again consistent with a phase transition.
-Fig.~\ref{fig:transition_observables}(e) shows the fidelity susceptibility $\chi_F = (|\braket{ \psi (V) | \psi (V+ \delta V) } |^2 - 1) / (\delta V)^2$.
-We find that $\chi_F$ peaks at $V_c$, also supporting a direct phase transition.
+Fig.~\ref{fig:transition_observables}(d) displays the single-particle density matrix $\rho^{(1)}_{ij}=\langle \hat c^\dagger_j \hat c_i \rangle$ calculated within our MPS unit cell of $1\times 6$ magnetic unit cells, yielding six $k$-points in $k_y$-space.
+In the CI phase, its spectrum is dominated by six low-lying eigenvalues and a seventh nearby (including at least one state at each $k$-point), while in the FCI phase a gap opens above $18$ low-lying states and two further nearby states (including at least three states at each $k$-point).
+This matches the expectation that only states in the lowest band contribute significantly to $\rho^{(1)}_{ij}$ in the CI phase, while it involves all states in the LLL (i.e., three bands) for the Laughlin state \cite{sterdyniakParticleEntanglementSpectra2012}.
+As a function of $V$, $\rho^{(1)}_{ij}$ changes discontinuously between the CI and Laughlin phases at $V_c$, signalling a direct transition.
+Fig.~\ref{fig:transition_observables}(e) shows the fidelity susceptibility $\chi_F = (|\braket{ \psi (V) | \psi (V+ \delta V) } |^2 - 1) / (\delta V)^2$, which peaks at $V_c$, also supporting a direct phase transition.